top of page

 3. The Cosmic Monitor Analogy

 At the Planck scale, spacetime behaves like this static, with quantum fluctuations flickering in and out of existence, much like individual pixels on the screen.
 The foam creates the underlying structure—the canvas—upon which reality itself is displayed.
 However, just like a TV screen, the static alone does not create the full picture.
 Something more is needed to bring order and coherence to this chaotic backdrop.
+There needs to be a broadcast signal to organize the activity of the individual pixels and form an image on the screen.

 4. Quantum Fields: The Image on the Monitor